Onchain Glossary

 Decentralized/Decentralization

 Decentralization is a core feature of blockchain technology, reducing or even eliminating intermediaries across industries.
 For instance, decentralized finance (DeFi) platforms bypass banks, allowing profits and governance to be shared with users and the community.
-A decentralized network also crowdsourced consensus, making it difficult for any single entity to control or censor data.
+A decentralized network also allows crowdsourced consensus, making it difficult for any single entity to control or censor data.
 However, many experts believe that greater decentralization can reduce network throughput.

 Decentralized Artificial Intelligence